AdobeDocs/document-cloud-learn.en/help/acrobat/use-cases/lob/it/it-enablement.md

 ---
 # IT enablement without the bottleneck

 In this tutorial, follow an IT team member at SecurFinancial, through three real-world workflows.
 Remove PII and generate an executive summary from an incident report.
 Analyze a vendor contract against your internal security standards and produce a follow-up questionnaire.
 Then take static policy documents and turn them into an interactive, org-wide governance resource employees can access and query on any device.
-Each tutorial uses Acrobat Studio's AI Assistant, PDF Spaces, and Adobe Express to reduce hours of manual work to minutes — while keeping IT in control of every step.This use case is designed to be completed in sequence, with each video building on the previous step.
+Each tutorial uses Acrobat Studio's AI Assistant, PDF Spaces, and Adobe Express to reduce hours of manual work to minutes — while keeping IT in control of every step This use case is designed to be completed in sequence, with each video building on the previous step.

 **Best for:** IT Directors, Security, and Operations teams